 Finally, in Section 5, we discuss the combination of all three aspects.
-Recall that we present a direct translation to automata for rLDL and a reduction-based one for rPrompt-LTL.
-For reasons we discuss in Section 5, it is challenging to develop a reduction from rLDL to LDL or a direct translation for rPrompt-LTL that witness the exponential compilation property.
+Recall that we present a direct translation to automata for rLDL to prove the exponential compilation property.
+For reasons explained in Section 5, it is challenging to prove the property for rLDL by a reduction to LDL.
+In contrast, we present a reduction from rPrompt-LTL to Prompt-LTL to prove the exponential compilation property for rPrompt-LTL.
+Here, it is challenging to prove the property by a direct translation to automata.
 Hence, both approaches seem inadequate to deal with the combination of all three extensions.
 Ultimately, we leave the question of whether the logic combining all three aspects has the exponential compilation property for future work.